 Weekly or monthly donations and tithes can now be made via direct deposit!
-This can be done by clicking on the new “Online Giving” link on the parish website.
+This can be done by clicking on the new “Online Giving” link.
 The link is user-friendly and should be self-explanatory.

 - To set up recurring donations, click the “First Time?” button and create an account.

 - One-time “Quick” gifts are also possible through this link without logging in.

-- A ConnectNow Giving App can also be downloaded to the phone, should that float one’s boat.
+- A ConnectNow Giving App can also be downloaded to the phone.

 While direct deposit is encouraged (45% of the parish is enrolled), check and cash donations are still welcome.
-However, the envelope system will be discontinued at the end of November.
-After that time, for cash donations to be credited for tax purposes, please be sure to put your name and address on the envelope that is used so it can be identified and recorded.
+As the envelope system has been discontinued, for cash donations to be credited for tax purposes, please be sure to put your name and address on the envelope that is used so it can be identified and recorded.
 Thank you!

 The lending library located in the convent basement is open each Sunday from 7:30-10:15 AM and accessed through the back door of the convent.
 The library has an excellent selection of books, especially books about spirituality, saints, Church doctrine and history.
 Donations can be made during the same hours.

 The Sisters would like to borrow a mini-disc player for the days of June 10-22.
 The novices will make a retreat during those days and would like to listen to conferences by Bishop Athanasius Schneider which are recorded on mini CDs (which cannot be played on a regular CD player).
 Please contact Mother Maria Regina if you can help.
 Thank you!